-IT budget time can be tough for QA teams to secure a decent slice of the IT budget, where rapidly increasing expectations are often checked by flat or shrinking funding.
-In parallel, there are volatile changes to software development practices, user demands and failure risks.
-For years, IT often developed firewalled applications for a captive audience of employee users.
+IT can be tough for QA teams to secure a decent slice of the IT budget, where rapidly increasing expectations are often checked by flat or shrinking funding.
+But significant changes to software development practices, user demands and failure risks demand an updated approach to QA.
 Now, virtually every company is in the customer-facing software business — and delivering quality is critical to business success.

 Unfortunately, QA upgrades get delayed or denied for many reasons.
 The business value of QA is often poorly understood.
 QA is often seen as a cost center that primarily delivers back-office benefits as opposed to being a critical enabler of customer value and strategic advantage.
 Without a compelling ROI, demand for QA improvements is easily deprioritized as a nice-to-have enhancement…maybe next year.